 A larger aperture, like f/2.8, lets more light into the camera and will force you to use a faster shutter speed to expose the shot correctly.
 A faster shutter speed won’t produce light trails.

 An aperture of between f/8 and f/11 works well on most lenses (you can push it f/16 if you’re shooting on a full frame camera).
 Once you’ve dialled that in you can change the shutter speed to make small tweaks to the exposure.

 Finally, this one should go without saying, but set your camera to capture RAW images.
 This will give you much greater wiggle room when it comes to processing and cleaning up your shots.

 3. Press the Shutter Button

-If you don’t have a remote trigger, set the camera’s auto-timer to 2 seconds.
+Otherwise, set the camera’s auto-timer to two seconds.
 This is the same mode you use for taking family portraits.
 It gives you time to press the shutter button without disturbing the shot, although you’ll need some practice to figure out exactly when to press.

 4. Repeat the Process

 Don’t stop after your first shot.
 Light trail photography takes experimentation, first to get the settings just right and then to get the image you really want.
 Check the #lighttrails hashtag on Instagram if you need some inspiration.

 It can be tempting to pack it in if it’s night, you’re cold, and each photo takes as long as a minute to capture, but keep shooting.
 Change the angle, try different focal lengths, use a longer or slower shutter speed, and just mix things up a little.
 Often, the random things you try towards the end of a shoot can be the ones that work best.